corentin-dev/corentin-dev/README.md

-- 👋 Hi, I’m Corentin Lothodé, CNRS Research Engineer at LMRS, Rouen.
+- 👋 Hi, I’m Corentin Lothodé, CNRS Research Engineer at LAREMA, Angers.
 - 👀 I’m interested in High Performance Computing and Artificial Intelligence.
 - 🌱 I’m currently learning Julia, my new love.
 - 📫 You can reach me @corentin-hpc on twitter.